biocore/emp/methods/methods_release2.md

 - The .mzML files are accessible via FTP here: [ftp://massive.ucsd.edu/MSV000083475/raw/RAW/](ftp://massive.ucsd.edu/MSV000083475/raw/RAW/).

-##### Processing: LC-MS/MS feature detection and alignement with MZmine
+##### 3.1.2 Feature detection and alignement
 The mzML files were then processed with a custom build of MZmine toolbox (*vers.2.37corr17.7kaimerge2* at [https://github.com/robinschmid/mzmine2/releases](https://github.com/robinschmid/mzmine2/releases)) that includes advanced modules for adduct/isotopologue annotations.
-Citations [Pluskal et al., _BMC Bioinf._ 2010](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-395) and [Schmid, Petras, Nothias et al. bioRxiv, 2020, 2020.05.11.088948](https://www.biorxiv.org/content/10.1101/2020.05.11.088948v1).
+Citations: [Pluskal et al., _BMC Bioinf._ 2010](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-395) and [Schmid, Petras, Nothias et al. bioRxiv, 2020, 2020.05.11.088948](https://www.biorxiv.org/content/10.1101/2020.05.11.088948v1).

 The MZmine processing was performed on Ubuntu 18.04 LTS 64-bits workstation (Intel Xeon 5E-2637, 3.5 GHz, 8 cores, 64 Go of RAM) and took ~3 days.

-The MZmine project, the MZmine batch file (.XML format), and results files (.MGF and .CSV) are available in the MassIVE dataset ([MSV000083475]((https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=3de2b5de5c274ca6b689977d08d84195))).
+The MZmine project, the MZmine batch file (.XML format), and results files (.MGF and .CSV) are available in the MassIVE dataset [MSV000083475](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=3de2b5de5c274ca6b689977d08d84195) at [ftp://massive.ucsd.edu/MSV000083475/updates/2019-08-21_lfnothias_7cc0af40/other/1908_EMPv2_INN/](ftp://massive.ucsd.edu/MSV000083475/updates/2019-08-21_lfnothias_7cc0af40/other/1908_EMPv2_INN/).
 The MZmine batch file contains all the parameters used during the processing.
 In brief, feature detection and deconvolution was performed with the ADAP chromatogram builder, and local minimum search algorithm.
 The isotopologues were regrouped, and the features (peaks) were aligned accross samples.
 The peaklist was gap filled and only peaks with an associated fragmentation spectrum (MS2) and occuring in a minimum of 3 files were conserved.
 Peak shape correlation analysis was used to group peaks originating from the same molecule, and used for adduct/isotopologue annotations.
-Finally the feature table results (.CSV) and spectral information (.MGF) were exported for subsquent analysis on GNPS and with SIRIUS export.
+Finally the feature table results (.CSV) and spectral information (.MGF) were exported for subsquent analysis on GNPS and with the GNPS and SIRIUS export modules.

 ###### Processing files: